idea-statica/iom-examples/rcs/rcs-prestressed beam.md

 ## Action stages
-In the next step it is required to insert increments of characteristic internal forces used for calculation of prestressing loses etc. In case of statically indeterminate structure is necessary to insert secondary effects of prestressing.
+In the next step, it is required to insert increments of characteristic internal forces used for calculation of prestressing loses ect.
+In case of statically indeterminate structure, it is necessary to insert secondary effects of prestressing.
 ```csharp
 //Stages
 var stagesLoading = new StagesLoading();